vsoch/vsoch.github.io/_posts/2018/2018-04-30-os-bootloader.md

 to your frame of reference and tooling base.
 Your entire flow of thinking starts with some programming language on an operating system, and maybe you get into an argument with your colleague about which sub-technology in a space is slightly superior.
 While I'm not saying that many might benefit from starting at a level below that, it's worth minimally knowing that the level exists.
-For some, it could be the case that a hard problem you are trying to solve might be solved by simply moving to a different level.
+For some, it could be the case that a hard problem you are working on might be better approached by operating (harhar) at a different level.
 For me, asking these simpler questions that reveal the complexity and beauty in the design of a computer, and the infinite ways that might be used, brings pure amazement.
 Problems and bugs that I encounter every day take on a new light, and I can only imagine the future fun I might have making new things!
 This also gives me great appreciation for the decades of work that has led to this complexity.
 I know